 providing bright golden-yellow sparkles among the green leaves and red stems.
 Early-May.

 Vermont Willow Nursery

 'Britzensis' leaves have a fine, saw-tooth edge; start silky with fine hairs and the undersides gradually lose the fine hair but remain glaucous with a waxy covering.
-These are characteristics of S. alba and its cultivars.
+The catkin buds are typically flattened.
+These are all characteristics of S. alba and its cultivars.
 Stems are red on top and green underneath in reaction to sunlight on top and shade below.
-Shown on 1in graph paper to show the size of the leaves.

 A four-year-old plant in the nursery.
 Allowed to grow to display the upright habit of this plant if not coppiced.
 See below left without leaves against an intense blue sky!
 Shown in late September.

 A mature plant at the Holden Arboretum in Ohio showing the upright habit of 'Britzensis'

 and the colorful March stems.
 Great placement with White Pines in the background!